Acceptable Use Policy

 All student fines should be paid prior to registration for the following year or graduation (if a senior).
 Seniors will not be issued caps and gowns if they have outstanding fines.
 Students failing to take care of their obligations will experience delays in registration.

 Fire Drills and Shelter-in-Place Drills

 Fire drills are held at unannounced intervals during the school year under the direction of the Clark County Fire Department.
 If students are in doubt of the fire exit route, specific information is posted in each classroom or laboratory.
 Students are to take all personal valuables when exiting classrooms, leaving all books.
 Students are not to use restrooms or leave campus during a fire drill.
 Students who happen to be in a school area that is not under the supervision of a teacher at the start of a fire drill must move immediately to the nearest exit and join a supervised group of students.
 If a shelter-in place drill is conducted during the school day, students are to remain in their classroom and follow the instructions from the teachers.
 Students out of the classroom during these drills are to move immediately into the nearest supervised classroom.

-The Clark County School District has been given direction by the State Attorney General that student lockers remain the property of the school, and school authorities have a responsibility and the right to examine the lockers for reasons of health, safety, and security.
+Student lockers remain the property of the school and school authorities have a responsibility and the right to examine the lockers for reasons of health, safety, and security.
 When students accept lockers, they acknowledge this right.
 Students are responsible for the condition of their assigned locker.
 If a personal padlock is placed on a hall locker, school authorities will remove it.
 Locker assignments are obtained from the Deans’ Office.
 No sharing or switching of lockers is permitted.

 Lost and Found